 When buying equipment for creative play it’s important to consider safety, and make sure the equipment is appropriate for the age and stage of your child.
 Staff at educational toy stores should be able to help you out with ideas in these areas, but here are some basic guidelines to set you in the right direction.

 Creative play is fast becoming a mainstream child learning philosophy.
 Already in some New Zealand schools the Year 1 classes are moving to play-based learning.
+You may be beginning to think about materials and equipment for your child that supports their play-based learning.

 Helping your child develop their critical thinking skills through creative play could just be one of the greatest gifts you ever give them.